Gold holds an inevitable place in India’s values and traditions and gold have always generated significant returns over the years.

 Nowadays there is not just one form of gold available in the market.
 Apart from buying gold jewellery, gold can also be bought as a gold fund.
+Let us find out through a detailed blog about Physical Gold Vs ETFs.

+Let us understand gold ETF meaning in simple terms.
 Gold ETFs (Gold Exchange Traded Funds) are open-ended mutual fund schemes that invest the money collected from investors in standard gold bullion.
 The investor’s holding is denoted in units, which will be listed on a stock exchange.

 Here are a number of reasons that prove that the hype about gold funds being better than managing physical gold is justified-